 The majority of the courses are taught by professors from local universities who are passionate about their subjects and about their cities.
 Their infectious enthusiasm amplifies your experience, making the information-packed semester quickly fly by.

 You will earn direct UC credit and grades for all coursework.
-Grades for this program are usually available in late January, about a month after the program ends.
+Grades for this program are usually available in late February and may not arrive in time for degree verification deadlines.